 As long as the claimant is no more than 49 percent to blame for their injuries, they could still collect damages in proportion to the percentage of their assigned liability.
 When 50 percent or more of the fault is assigned to the claimant, their right to compensation could be eliminated.
 An attorney could investigate the claimant’s injuries to help determine where liability lies and could seek to mitigate allegations of shared fault that may otherwise reduce the person’s award.

-Consult with a Sandy Springs Attorney Regarding Motorcycle Helmet Laws
+Consult with a Lawyer regarding Sandy Springs Motorcycle Helmet Laws

 If you have questions about Sandy Springs motorcycle helmet laws after an accident, do not hesitate to consult with a knowledgeable attorney who could review your claim.
 You may be entitled to compensation if you were injured by a negligent motorist.
 Schedule your confidential case consultation with a Sandy Springs attorney today to discuss possible next steps.